I. What is artificial knee replacement?

 - Lie down and flex the operated leg, then slowly stretch it out as much as possible (Figure 3).

-- Use a continuous passive motion (CPM) machine twice a day for about 15-30 minutes per session.
+- Follow the doctor’s order to use a continuous passive motion (CPM) machine once or twice a day for about 15 minutes to help the knee flexion and stretch.
 Applying an ice pack and pressure on the affected leg may relieve the pain and swelling (Figure 4).